webqit/webflo/README.md

 ##### In a Single Page Application

-In a Single Page layout, page-specific contents - e.g. main files - are typically bundled together as nested `<template>` elements in a way that models their URL structure.
+In a Single Page layout, page-specific contents - e.g. main sections - are typically bundled together as nested `<template>` elements in a way that models their URL structure.

 ```html
 <!--